flxzt/rnote/misc/building/rnote-windows-arm64-build.md

 just build-win-installer
 ```

+## Why the installer no longer uses `ldd`

+`inno_build.py` used to collect the DLLs to package by running `ldd` on the app,
+the gdk-pixbuf loaders and the ANGLE libraries.
+MSYS2's `ldd` resolves imports by
+*loading* the binary, and ANGLE's `libGLESv2.dll` blocks while doing so: the
+installer build hangs there indefinitely, with no error and no CPU usage, which
+looks like a very slow build rather than a deadlock.

+Dependencies are now read from the PE import table with `objdump -p` and walked
+transitively, which executes nothing.
+DLLs that do not exist in the build
+environment are Windows system DLLs and are deliberately not packaged.
+This also
+made the collection step noticeably faster.

+Whether the old code hangs on x86_64 depends only on how that ANGLE build behaves
+at load time, so this is not an ARM-specific fix.

 ## GPU acceleration requires pinned packages

 **This is the part that matters most on ARM.** Without the pinning below the app